-Except in specific cases, the first follow-up appointment will be scheduled for one week after the operation.
+Except in specific cases, the first follow-up appointment will be scheduled for one week after the operation, in Hospital de la Tour.
 The surgical dressing will be removed and replaced, scars checked and, in the event of percutaneous surgery, special corrective dressings will be applied to the toes that have been operated on.
 A team of nurses who specialise in the treatment of wounds and casts will look after you.
 Insofar as possible, the surgeon will be present each time the dressing is changed.

 The frequency of checks will depend on the type of surgery performed.